KathrynMalchow/kmprojects.github.io/README.md

 <br /> A data journalism project.
 The article is linked on the repo README.

 [Horoscope Fortune Teller](https://github.com/KathrynMalchow/PythonGroupKHF)
-<br /> A GUI connected to an API using Python
+<br /> A GUI connected to an API using Python.

 [Replication Project](https://htmlpreview.github.io/?https://github.com/KathrynMalchow/kmprojects.github.io/blob/gh-pages/Replication_Project.html)
 <br />A replication of Anne-Marie Jeannet's study on whether the labor market competition hypothesis (opinions on immigration are affected by retirement status) holds true for 14 European countries.